GDPR Requirements for B2B Sales and Marketing: The Definitive Guide

 Specifically for B2B Marketing, this boils down to:

-- Improved lead capture forms with increased transparency
+- Improved lead capture forms with increased transparency.

-- Identification of a legitimate business interest when communicating with a prospect when consent has not been given – where consent is relied upon instead, explicit (opt-in) consent
+- Identification of a legitimate business interest when communicating with a prospect when consent has not been given – where consent is relied upon instead, explicit (opt-in) consent.

 - Obviously, not selling or sending the data to third parties (e.g. to other companies who intend to market to the same prospect) unless this has been explicitly agreed.

-- Completing a privacy impact assessment (i.e., a ‘risk assessment’) of the third party tools that they use for processing data or performing analytics
+- Completing a privacy impact assessment (i.e., a ‘risk assessment’) of the third party tools that they use for processing data or performing analytics.

 What does GDPR mean for B2B Sales Development, Inside Sales, and Telesales?

 Buying lists will be the hottest topic for B2B Sales Development teams and business development professionals.
 Companies will need to understand the source of these lists and complete privacy impact assessments for each of their vendors.
+If they are unclear of the origin of prospects they are putting their company at high risk that the prospects were collected in a way that does not meet GDPR requirements.

 Personalized outreach to a prospect via their business email or phone to start a conversation is not ruled out by GDPR.
-The ‘legitimate interests’ clause in article Article 6(1) provides grounds for storing and processing data for this purpose.
+The ‘legitimate interests’ clause in article Article 6(1) provides grounds for storing and data processing for this purpose.

 (f) processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.